marchaesen/vcxsrv/mesalib/docs/drivers/lima.rst

 - ``glPolygonMode()`` with ``GL_LINE`` is not supported.
 This is not part of OpenGL ES 2.0 and so it is not possible to reverse engineer.
-- Texture wrapping with ``GL_CLAMP_TO_BORDER`` is not supported.
-This is not part of OpenGL ES 2.0 and so it is not possible to reverse engineer.

 - Precision limitations in fragment shaders: